HannahCalich/PhysMove/README.md

     ## 3        lnorm 1.973229  1.9043317  0.8276533 12622 77620.33 7.017338e-30

-Once all distributions are fit using each of the best-fit x\_min values, the distribution fits can be compared using CompDist().
-An important consideration for interpreting the `CompDist()` results from pairwise comparisons is that if an x\_min was set to favour a specific distribution, but the WAIC/ WAICC scores do not identify that distribution as the best fit; the distribution corresponding to the x\_min value is not the best-fit distribution for the displacements.
-For example, in the first pairwise compassion the x\_min was set to the best-fit x\_min for a power-law (20.87); however, the WAIC scores identified an exponential distribution as the best fit.
+Once all distributions are fit using each of the best-fit x\_min values, the distribution fits can be compared using `CompDist()`.
+An important consideration for interpreting the `CompDist()` results from pairwise comparisons is that if an x\_min was set to favour a specific distribution, but the wAIC/ wAICc scores do not identify that distribution as the best fit; the distribution corresponding to the x\_min value is not the best-fit distribution for the displacements.
+For example, in the first pairwise compassion the x\_min was set to the best-fit x\_min for a power-law (20.87); however, the wAIC scores identified an exponential distribution as the best fit.
 Therefore, we conclude that a power-law is not the best-fit distribution for the data.
-As both full and truncated distribution analyses identified an exponential distribution as the best fit, we can report that between power-law, exponential and lognormal distributions, these displacements are best-fit to an exponential distribution.
+As both full and truncated distribution analyses identified an exponential distribution as the best fit, we can report that these displacements are best-fit to an exponential distribution compared with power-law and lognormal distributions.

 ## *Space-use patterns*